 Anyway, this is the Lil’ Luxe Dress from (rather confusingly) the Lil’ Luxe Collection.
 I looked around a bit for a pattern, as I wanted to make something quite dramatic to do the fabric justice.
 Doesn’t get much more dramatic than a wax-print maxi dress, right?
 I’m aware that a floor-length dress is not the most practical item of clothing for a 7-year old, but you know, practicality isn’t everything now, is it?

-Seeing this lovely version on Mingo & Grace’s blog convinced me that this was the pattern.
+Seeing the beautiful maxi version on Mingo & Grace’s blog convinced me that this was the pattern.
 It runs pretty true to size for Amy – I toiled a 7, which was a bit snug, and this is the 8.
 It’s got a bit of growing room, but not a ridiculous amount.
 I love the way the waistline curves up at the front – it not only looks lovely, but also lifts the front hem off the floor very slightly.
 I guess you’re supposed to even that out, but I like the ever-so-slightly-lessened trip-hazard, personally!

 The pattern comes with a knee-length circle skirt piece, and instructions on how to adapt for a gather maxi-skirt.
 I use a half-circle skirt instead – the fabric’s a bit too stiff for gathers, but a full circle would have been truly OTT!

 I did change the fastening from centre-back placket to an invisible zip in the side seam.
 I have a thing about kids being able to dress themselves, and even I struggle to do up things that fasten at the back!
 This did mean hand-stitching the facing down around the armholes, but there we are.
 You win some, you lose some.
 I’ve also only just realised that I probably could have pattern-matched the front waist… I genuinely did not even think of that.